 Root canal therapy is the treatment that repairs and saves a severely damaged or infected tooth.
 This treatment is recommended when there is a severe infection deep within the tooth.
 The infection is caused either due to an injury or a severe untreated cavity.
 If such a dental condition is not treated, it may get worse and result in loss of tooth.
 If you are recommended the treatment, it is better to know beforehand what does the entire therapy involve.
-So, in this article, we’ll take you through the whole process of a root canal therapy.
+So, in this article, we’ll take you through the whole process of a root canal therapy near you.

 The steps involved in a root canal treatment includes X-ray, anesthesia, pulpectomy, and filling.

 - The very first step is to check whether or not you need a root canal treatment.
-Get yourself checked by a dentist and follow their instruction.
+Get yourself checked by our dentist and follow their instruction.
 If they suspect that there is a need for a root canal therapy, they’ll first take the X-ray to confirm where the problem resides.

 - After the problem is detected, you will go through the first surgical process.
 The process starts with numbing the tooth by the injecting anesthesia.
-After the local anesthesia is administered into the tooth and the tooth is numb, the dentists place a dental dam and a rubber sheet to keep the surrounding area clean and dry during the procedure.
+After the local anesthesia is administered into the tooth and the tooth is numb, our dentists place a dental dam and a rubber sheet to keep the surrounding area clean and dry during the procedure.

 - The next step in the procedure is called pulpectomy.
 In this process, an opening is made into the tooth using a drill to remove the top portion of the teeth.
-Next, with the help of small files the dentist removes the diseased tooth pulp.
-The dentist will use files to shape the inner surface of the teeth and irrigate antimicrobial solution in the chamber to disinfect it.
+Next, with the help of small files our dentist removes the diseased tooth pulp.
+Our dentist will use files to shape the inner surface of the teeth and irrigate antimicrobial solution in the chamber to disinfect it.

 - After the tooth is completely cleaned and dry, the next step is filling.
-The dentist fills the cavity with some temporary filling until you get a permanent filling.
+Our dentist fills the cavity with some temporary filling until you get a permanent filling.
 The permanent crown is placed on your tooth after a few weeks of the root canal treatment.

 Root canal therapy is not always painful.
 Some people feel mild pain or irritation in the tooth while some feel nothing at all.
-In most of the cases, root canal therapy is painless as before the start of the process the dentists use anesthesia to numb the infected area.
+In most of the cases, root canal therapy is painless as before the start of the process our dentists use anesthesia to numb the infected area.
 With the help of anesthesia, the patient doesn’t feel any pain during the drilling and extracting process.
-If you experience some pain in the tooth after the procedure, the dentist will recommend having some painkillers or home remedies to ease the pain.
+If you experience some pain in the tooth after the procedure, our dentist will recommend having some painkillers or home remedies to ease the pain.